TORONTO — The Fountain of Youth?

 Marleau, who turns 40-years-old before puck drops on 2019-20, still has one more season on his contract with the Toronto Maple Leafs, and he’s driven to play this thing out until the axels rust through and the treads are smoothed bare.

-The most revered (internally) and most senior member of the Maple Leafs said Thursday, after his 1,848th NHL game (including playoffs) and 19th post-season run that ended in something less than champagne and diamond rings, that he has given no consideration to retirement.
+The most revered (internally) and most senior member of the Maple Leafs said, after his 1,848th NHL game (including playoffs) and 19th post-season run that ended in something less than champagne and diamond rings, that he has given no consideration to retirement.

 Marleau fully intends to ride out the final year of his cap-crunching contract, the third season that helped Babcock and then-GM Lou Lamoriello lure him away from San Jose when the 15-time 20-goal man hit the open market in July 2017, the deal new GM Kyle Dubas must stickhandle around with delicacy.